-"We envision full communion as a dynamic and growing relationship that is more than just accepting one another as we now are.
+We envision full communion as a dynamic and growing relationship that is more than just accepting one another as we now are.
 It is a mutual commitment to grow together toward a vision of the church that enriches our theological traditions, enhances service and mission, and deepens worship.
 We will find diverse expressions of what it means to live in full communion in Christ as we experience life together.

 There follows a commentary on the five aspects of the meaning of full communion.
-It must be understood within the context of our wider ecumenical commitments, especially the World Council of Churches (including its text, Baptism, Eucharist and Ministry) and the Consultation on Church Union (now CUIC).
+It must be understood within the context of our wider ecumenical commitments, especially the World Council of Churches (including the text Baptism, Eucharist and Ministry) and the Consultation on Church Union.
+The Christian Church (Disciples of Christ) and the United Church of Christ, along with the several other churches in the U.S.A. that are in the Consultation on Church Union, are laboring to achieve covenant communion in faith, sacraments, ministry and mission.

-"After more than two decades of theological work by officially designated persons responsible to the most authoritative bodies in the several churches, it is now evident that an essential core of theological agreement exists and continues to grow among these churches in matters of faith, worship, sacrament, membership, ministry, and mission."
-(Churches in Covenant Communion, approved by the 17th Plenary of the Consultation on Church Union (December 1988) and sent to member churches for formal action).
+"After more than two decades of theological work by officially designated persons responsible to the most authoritative bodies in the several churches, it is now evident that an essential core of theological agreement exists and continues to grow among these churches in matters of faith, worship, sacrament, membership, ministry and mission."
+(Churches in Covenant Communion, approved by the Seventeenth Plenary of the Consultation on Church Union (December, 1988) and sent to member churches for formal action.)